-Container shipping established the status as one of the global standards for carrying cargo in the 1990s.
-As a reremarkable feature, new ports in east Asian countries were developed in the 1990s.
-For example, Chinese ports’ entries in global shipping networks and the emergence of post-Panamax ships occurred (Guerrero and Rodrigue 2014).
-As a result, Several ports grew as new transshipment hubs like Salalah and Colon to accommodate growth in emerging economies like Vietnam, India and Brazil.
+Container shipping was established as one of the global standards for carrying cargo in the 1990s.
+Remarkably, new ports developed in East Asian countries in the 1990s.
+For example, Chinese port entries into global shipping networks and the emergence of post-Panamax ships have occurred (Guerrero and Rodrigue 2014).
+Consequently, several ports grew as new transshipment hubs, such as Salalah and Colon, to accommodate growth in emerging economies, such as Vietnam, India, and Brazil.

-Global alliances in the container shipping were born in the 1990s (Hirata 2017).
-If a shipping company decides to merge with another company when expanding its liner networks, it can have more market power, while it sowns or scharters a larger number of vessels,then is exposed to more huge risks of volatility in container freight or cargo volume.
+Global alliances for container shipping were established in the 1990s (Hirata 2017).
+If a shipping company decides to merge with another company when expanding its liner networks, it can have more market power, while owning or chartering a larger number of vessels, and is then exposed to huge risks of volatility in container freight or cargo volume.
 On the other hand, if it decides to form an alliance, it can oﬀer customers more comprehensive networks without merging with other companies, they cannot have price-setting power because members are involved in the pricing decision separately.
 Shipping alliances involved cooperation on a global scale, mainly on trunk routes such as the transpaciﬁc and Far East to Europe, unlike earlier shipping conferences which were limited to speciﬁc routes.
-In 1994, MOL formed The Global Alliance (TGA) with APL, Nedlloyd and OOCL.
-The following year, the Grand Alliance (GA) was formed by NYK, Hapag- Lloyd, NOL and P&O Containers.
-The CKY Alliance was formed in 1996 by KLINE, Cosco and Yang Ming Shipping.
-Hanjin Shipping entered to the CKY alliance in 2001,, making the alliance CKYH.
-At the same time, mergers were taking place, withRoyal Nedlloyd Lines merging with P&O in 1997.
-Both companies became P&O Nedlloyd and decided to join GA, and NOL, after acquiring APL,formed The New World Alliance (TNWA) with MOL and Hyundai Merchant Marine in 1998.
+In 1994, MOL formed The Global Alliance (TGA) with APL, Nedlloyd, and OOCL.
+The following year, NYK, Hapag-Lloyd, NOL, and P&O Containers formed the Grand Alliance (GA).
+The CKY Alliance was formed in 1996 by KLINE, Cosco, and Yang Ming Shipping.
+Hanjin Shipping entered the CKY alliance in 2001 to form the CKYH alliance.
+At the same time, mergers occurred, with the Royal Nedlloyd Lines merging with P&O in 1997.
+Both companies became P&O Nedlloyd and decided to join GA and NOL.
+After acquiring APL, they formed The New World Alliance (TNWA) with MOL and Hyundai Merchant Marine in 1998.
 Thus, ﬁrms that chose not to join alliances sought to expand through mergers, for example, CMA’s acquisition of CGM in 1999 and Maersk’s acquisition of Sea-Land and others.

 In the ﬁrst half of the 2000s, merger incentives decreased because many ﬁrms achieved substantial proﬁts in the transpaciﬁc and Asia-Europe markets without resorting to mergers.
-This was attributed to factors such as increased exports of electrical appliances, furniture, household goods, and more, driven by China’s rapid economic growth, a stable housing market in the U.S., and strong economic growth in Europe.
+This was attributed to factors such as increased exports of electrical appliances, furniture, and household goods driven by China’s rapid economic growth, a stable housing market in the U.S., and strong economic growth in Europe.
 In the ﬁrst half of the 2000s, cargo movements, especially on routes from China to the U.S. and Europe, experienced signiﬁcant growth.
-As some exceptions, mergers and acquisitions were mainly European companies seeking to increase their scale, including Maersk’s acquisition of P&O Nedlloyd and Hapag-Lloyd’s acquisition of CP Ships in 2005, and CMA-CGM’s acquisition of Delmas in 2006.
+As some exceptions, mergers and acquisitions were mainly European companies seeking to increase their scale, including Maersk’s acquisition of P&O Nedlloyd, Hapag-Lloyd’s acquisition of CP Ships in 2005, and CMA-CGM’s acquisition of Delmas in 2006.

-2009–2022 Table 3 summarizes all mergers based on IHS between 2006 and 2022.
-We ﬁnd inconsistent merger cases between the HB data and institutional background so we split the merger cases into two categories.
-In panel (a), we summarize the merger cases from the HB data consistent with the institutional history.
-In panel (b), we summarize three merger cases from the HB data inconsistent with the institutional history.
+2009–2022 Table 3 summarizes all mergers based on the IHS between 2006 and 2022.
+We find inconsistent merger cases between HB data and institutional background; therefore, we split the merger cases into two categories.
+Panel (a) summarizes the merger cases from the HB data, consistent with institutional history.
+In panel (b), we summarize three merger cases from the HB data that are inconsistent with the institutional history.
 The inconsistency comes from the fact that merged ﬁrms can keep the past operator name in the operation.
-We treat the three merger cases as occurring in the data according to the data records.
-Summarizing the two panels, we ﬁnd six mergers before 2009 and nineteen mergers after the enactment of the OSRA of 1998.
+We treat the three merger cases as occurring in the data, based on data records.
+Summarizing the two panels, we ﬁnd six mergers before 2009 and 19 mergers after the enactment of the 1998 OSRA.